Americans United for Separation of Church and State: Notable work

 Americans United was one of three national organizations that opposed the teaching of intelligent design in Dover, Pennsylvania, public schools.
 A federal judge struck down the policy in December 2005 (see Kitzmiller v.
 Dover).
 AU supports the right for gays and lesbians to marry, and opposes laws that would permit government officials, such as county clerks, from invoking religious freedom when refusing to issue such marriage licenses.
 AU started a "Protect Thy Neighbor" project to oppose such conscience legislation.

 Americans United represented residents of Greece, New York, who opposed that town's practice of opening its council meetings with mostly Christian prayers.
 AU lost the case, Town of Greece v.
 Galloway, when the U.S. Supreme Court held that legislative prayers do not violate the Establishment Clause of the First Amendment.
 After the decision was issued, Americans United launched Operation Inclusion to advocate for making prayers "inclusive".

 Americans United has worked to uphold the federal law that bars non-profit groups, including houses of worship, from intervening in partisan politics.
 In 1992, the group reported a New York church, the Church at Pierce Creek, to the Internal Revenue Service (IRS) after the church ran newspaper ads telling people not to vote for Bill Clinton.
 The IRS subsequently stripped the church of its 501(c)(3) determination letter.
 After the church filed suit in federal court to get the determination letter back, the court noted, "because of the unique treatment churches receive under the Internal Revenue Code, the impact of the revocation is likely to be more symbolic than substantial....
 Contributions will remain tax deductible as long as the donors are able to establish that the Church meets the requirements of section 501(c)(3)."
 Churches do not need a tax-exempt determination letter to receive all of the benefits of tax-exempt status.

-In May 2013, Americans United released a parody video starring Jane Lynch and Jordan Peele as "Church" and "State", respectively, undergoing a humorous musical breakup.

-Reception by religious community
+Reception by Catholic Church

-In its first years, a main focus of AU's activity was opposition to the political activities of the Roman Catholic Church and was thus seen by critics as a Protestant-based anti-Catholic organization.
+In its first years, a main focus of AU's activity was opposition to the political activities of the Catholic Church and was thus seen by critics as a Protestant-based anti-Catholic organization.
 AU's executive director for 25 years, Barry W. Lynn, is a critic of religious fundamentalism on the Christian right and described himself as a member of the Christian left.